databendlabs/databend-docs/docs/en/sql-reference/00-sql-reference/10-data-types/43-data-type-variant.md

 └────────────┴─────────────┘
 ```

-## Accessing Elements by Field Name
+### Accessing by Field Name

 The VARIANT type contains key-value pairs represented as objects, where each key is a VARCHAR and each value is a VARIANT.
 It functions similarly to a "dictionary," "hash," or "map" in other programming languages.
-Values can be accessed by the field name using either **square brackets** or **colons**, as well as **dots** for the 2nd level and deeper only.
+Values can be accessed by the field name using either **square brackets** or **colons**, as well as **dots** for the 2nd level and deeper only (Dots cannot be used as a first-level name notation to avoid confusion with dot notation between table and column).

-### Example
+#### Example

 Create a table to store user preferences with VARIANT type:
 ```sql